Hevee06/Hevee06/README.md

 ###

-<h4 align="left">Computer Science student, focused on expanding my skills in backend development.
-I have a strong interest in software architecture, database, and systems optimization.
-I'm constantly exploring new technologies and programming practices to create scalable and efficient solutions.
-Passionate about solving complex problems, I seek to transform academic theories into practical applications, contributing to projects ranging from robust APIs to distributed systems.</h4>
+<h4 align="left">I am a Computer Science student focused on expanding my skills in backend development.
+I have a strong interest in software architecture, databases, and systems optimization.
+I’m constantly exploring new technologies and programming practices to create scalable and efficient solutions.
+Passionate about solving complex problems, I aim to transform academic theories into practical applications, contributing to projects ranging from robust APIs to distributed systems.</h4>

 ###